ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 msgstr ""
 ```

-### Step 4.
-Localization
+## 3. Add locale (.po file)
-For example, let's add some locale.
+Let's add Ukrainian locale.
 For this tutorial, I have chosen my native locale - uk,
-because I am from the Ukraine.
-Let's use `msginit` tool for creation of .po file with all
+because I am from Ukraine.
+We can use `msginit` tool for creation of .po file with all
 appropriate to uk locale headers:

 ```bash